 The effect of future sales of our common stock or the availability of our common stock for future sales may affect the market price of our common stock.
-As of the date of this prospectus, we have 9,809,567 shares of our common stock outstanding (or authorized for issuance upon exercise of the warrants comprising our units) and 3,776,069 shares of our common stock authorized for issuance upon redemption of Arbor Commercial Mortgage's 3,776,069 operating partnership units (including 629,345 operating partnership units issuable upon exercise of 629,345 warrants for additional operating partnership units).
-After giving effect to this offering, there will be shares of common stock outstanding (or authorized for issuance upon exercise of warrants comprising our units).
-Of the shares of our common stock currently outstanding, shares of common stock are being registered pursuant to the IPO registration statement of which this prospectus is a part.
-If Arbor Commercial Mortgage redeems its 3,776,069 operating partnership units (including 629,345 operating partnership units issuable upon exercise of 629,345 warrants for additional operating partnership units) and we elect to issue shares of our common stock upon such redemption, an additional 3,776,069 shares would be eligible for future sale.
+Prior to the concurrent offerings, 8,199,567 shares of our common stock are outstanding, 1,610,000 shares are authorized for issuance upon exercise of the warrants for shares of common stock, 35,500 shares are reserved and authorized for issuance under our stock incentive plan and 3,776,069 shares are authorized for issuance upon redemption of operating partnership units, including 629,345 operating partnership units issuable upon exercise of warrants for additional operating partnership units.
+After giving effect to the concurrent offerings, there will be 14,949,567 shares of common stock outstanding.
+Of the shares of our common stock currently outstanding, 22,500 shares of common stock are being registered pursuant to the registration statement of which this prospectus is a part.
+We have agreed to register the remaining 8,027,500 shares comprising our units and 1,610,000 shares underlying warrants comprising our units for resale by the remaining holders of our units within 60 days of the consummation of this offering, which is the lock-up period applicable to those shares as described under "Registration Rights and Lock-Up Agreements-Lock-Up Agreements" below.
+We may also register the 149,500 shares of restricted common stock issued to our directors, executive officers, employees and certain employees of Arbor Commercial Mortgage pursuant to our stock incentive plan after the expiration of the 180 day lock-up period for our directors and executive officers.
+If Arbor Commercial Mortgage redeems its 3,776,069 operating partnership units (including 629,345 operating partnership units issuable upon exercise of warrants for additional operating partnership units) and we elect to issue shares of our common stock upon such redemption, an additional 3,776,069 shares would be eligible for future sale.
 We have granted registration rights to Arbor Commercial Mortgage relating to the resale of shares of common stock that we may issue upon redemption of its operating partnership units.
 Furthermore, we satisfy our obligation to pay up to 25% of the incentive compensation payable to our manager under the management agreement with shares of our common stock.
 The issuance of common stock could cause dilution of our existing common stock and a decrease in the market price.